EngAbdelrhman0/load-estimation-project/README.md

 ## Notes

 - The project was done as part of academic training at Helwan University
-- No simulation or real measurements were included — the focus was on estimation only
+- The focus was on theoretical estimation and visual representation using AutoCAD.